MoKenStef

+History

+MoKenStef began in 1990 with members Kenya Hadley (born September 21, 1972), and Stefanie Sinclair (born September 27, 1972) becoming friends while both being cheerleaders at Inglewood's Morningside High School.
+They were also dancers and were looking for a third member for their hip-hop dance crew.
+Hollywood High School student Monifa Bethune (born September 28, 1972), auditioned and ultimately won the audition.
+The trio then started dancing for various hip hop acts on stage and in videos, most notably for rapper AMG ("B**** Betta Have My Money"), and Big Daddy Kane's "This Is for the Lover in You".
+Looking to go beyond background dancers, they started developing their respective vocal talents.
+They connected with a local production company, which didn't go far, and according to the members, they "signed a contract with a shady management company, which went absolutely nowhere."
+While working on their music career, the trio took college classes and had normal 9–5 jobs.

-The last single was intended to be "Baby Come Close", remake of Smokey Robinson's song, for which MoKenStef recorded a remix called "I Can't Help It" (this one was a cover of Michael Jackson's song).
-Both, album and remix versions were released promotionally on cd and vinyl, the group also made a video for it directed by Cameron Casey, but in the end the intended single was never released commercially.
+Their break came when they saw rapper AMG one afternoon at the office of "Greedy Greg" Jesse and Anthony "Anti" Lewis, owners of Outburst Records.
+The owners were listening in on AMG and some local artists tossing out rhymes.
+Monifa chimed in with a melody and suddenly the trio had a captive audience with their rhyming and singing.
+Soon after, in 1994, MoKenStef was officially formed.
+They signed with Outburst Records, which was formed under the label Def Jam.
+By then, they had begun to work on their album.
+Their last single was intended to be "Baby Come Close", a remake of Smokey Robinson's song, for which MoKenStef recorded a remix called "I Can't Help It" (this one was a cover of Michael Jackson's song).
+Both album and remix versions were released promotionally on CD and vinyl.
+The group also made a video for it directed by Cameron Casey, but in the end the intended single was never released commercially.

-In 1995 the group performed "He's Mine" on the television shows Soul Train, All That and Video Soul.
+In 1995, the group performed "He's Mine" on the television shows Soul Train, All That and Video Soul.

 After Azz Izz

-MoKenStef appeared on the soundtrack of the film, Phat Beach in 1996, with the song "Jock'n Me".
+MoKenStef appeared on the soundtrack of the film Phat Beach in 1996, with the song "Jock'n Me".
 In 1999, the group released a single called "He Say She Say", which was a promotion for the album Hits 4 the New Millennium by Cool Dre, but their attempt was unsuccessful.
 In 2000, they officially disbanded.
-In 2014 MoKenStef reunited and their Instagram page can be found, as Therealmokenstef.
+In 2014 MoKenStef reunited and their Instagram page can be found as Therealmokenstef.